PopovEvgeniy/easykms/readme.txt

 Contact

-You can send me a letter to tuzik87@inbox.ru
+You can send me a letter at tuzik87@inbox.ru

 About program modification

-The code is included in source.zip archive.
+The code is included in the source.zip archive.
 It can be compiled under Lazarus 2.2.6 or higher.

 Version history